CivicaDigital/civica-draughts/docs/exercises/exercise-4.md

 ### Aims
 This exercise has the following main aims:
-* To introduce some simple user interface changes:
+* To introduce some simple user interface and underlying code changes:
-  * Allow each player to enter their names and will show whose turn it is more clearly using this information.
+  * Enable each player to enter their names and show whose turn it is more clearly using this information.
   * Add a check for victory conditions and identify the winner accordingly on the page.
+  * Enable undo functionality.
 * To introduce thinking about page design and element positioning.
 * To show how user interface change can be tested.